Penn Carey Law - Logo

 Career Support

 Penn Carey Law’s commitment to public interest lawyering is unmatched.
-OCS provides specialized counseling for students pursuing public sector internships and post-graduate positions.
+The Office of Career Strategy (OCS) provides specialized counseling for students pursuing public sector internships and post-graduate positions.
 TPIC and OCS leverage the support of faculty members and an extensive alumni network to prepare students for the public interest marketplace.

-The Office of Career Strategy provides a postgraduate fellowship bootcamp for students applying for national fellowships and Penn Carey Law postgraduate fellowships, as well as substantial support for government honors programs and prosecution and public defender applications.
+OCS provides a postgraduate fellowship bootcamp for students applying for national fellowships and Penn Carey Law postgraduate fellowships, as well as substantial support for government honors programs and prosecution and public defender applications.

 Each year, our students secure Skadden, Equal Justice Works, and other competitive fellowships, along with impactful public interest opportunities at organizations across the country.